vianneyfaivre/ts-sequence-diagrams/README.md

 * Automate the grammar build (use make)
 * use https://svgjs.com instead of snap
 * silent logs

-Test cases:

-* Actor creation in the middle of some classic actors

 ## Build the grammar